 Instructions

-I asked her about the high fructose corn syrup and MSG in most store-bought Worcestershire sauces (forgetting that this homemade Thousand Island dressing post had good info and a recipe in the comments!), and here’s what she said:
+I asked her about the high fructose corn syrup and MSG in most store-bought Worcestershire sauces, and here’s what she said:

-I’ve got some original Lea and Perrins from the UK and it doesn’t contain HFCS, and claims no MSG.
+I’ve got some original Lea and Perrins worcestershire from the UK and it doesn’t contain HFCS, and claims no MSG.
 I know that in the UK they still make it the same way as the original over 100 yrs ago, it’s aged in wood barrels which would give that wonderful flavor that people try to imitate with MSG.
 But the Lea and Perrins website even admits that there are slight variations in the recipe made in the USA factory vs. the UK.
-I’ve also wondered about using anchovy paste, have you ever used it?

 Homemade Worcestershire Sauce